 Brunch spots that take reservations in Portland

-Known for its $2 happy hour oysters and tail-to-trotter dishes, Jackrabbit, in downtown’s Duniway hotel, also offers a delicious daily brunch.
+Known for its $2 happy hour oysters and tail-to-trotter dishes, Jackrabbit, in downtown’s Duniway hotel, also offers a delicious daily breakfast and weekend brunch.
 Start with the on-tap Negroni, the Bloody Mary mixed tableside or, if you’re feeling virtuous, green, red or orange juice.
 If you’re eating with a crowd, try the whole fried chicken served with house-made pickles.
 Not into sharing?
 Try the hash made with beets, arugula and ham.

 Raven & Rose